eProsima-Private/AML-Tools/docs/rst/tutorials/parallelize_aml_training_with_aml_ip.rst

 for creating the positive duples.
 The user can choose whether to include other hyperparameters.

 This function should return the following:

-- The constant manager that contains the embedding constants ``model.cmanager``.
+- The constant manager that contains the embedding constants: ``model.cmanager``.
-- The cumulative model that has been built combining the atomizations across the whole training process ``batchLearner.lastUnionModel``.
+- The cumulative model that has been built combining the atomizations across the whole training process: ``batchLearner.lastUnionModel``.

 In this example, the function is implemented in a file named ``AML_binary_classifier.py``.